Paying off student loan debt

 Are there exceptions to these ways to cancel student debt?
 You bet.
 But these are general guidelines to follow.

 Here’s the deal.
 You need to budget.
 One of the best ways you can make a dent in your student debt is to look at your other expenses, credit cards, interest rates on loans, etc. Can you consolidate or get a lower interest rate on them?
 If you do, put that extra money toward your student loan payment.

 2. Make more than the minimum payment

-One of the best ways to pay down your student loan debt fast is by making more than the minimum payments.
+One of the best ways to pay down your student loan debt faster is by making more than the minimum payments.
 Even one or two extra payments through the year can have an impact.
 For example, you could apply part of your yearly bonus from work or a tax refund to your debt.
 Or you could participate in a 6-month savings challenge or a no-spend month to come up with the extra cash.